Andrew McCutchen Player Props: Pirates vs. Guardians

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .378 this season while batting .267 with 49 walks and 40 runs scored.
+- McCutchen has 73 hits this season and a team-best OBP of .377.

-- Among the qualified hitters in MLB, he ranks 55th in batting average, 12th in on-base percentage, and 87th in slugging.
+- Among qualifying hitters, he ranks 56th in batting average, while his on-base percentage ranks 12th and he is 90th in slugging.

-- McCutchen has had at least one RBI in 25.0% of his games this year (19 of 76), with more than one RBI seven times (9.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- McCutchen has picked up an RBI in 24.7% of his games this year, with two or more RBI in 9.1% of his games.
+He has also plated three or more runs in two contests.

-- In 40.8% of his games this season, he has scored at least once.
-And he's had nine games with multiple runs (11.8%).
+- He has scored in 31 games this year (40.3%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.